Benefits of warehouse automation in supply chain management

 Robots can pick items, pack boxes, and transport goods around the warehouse.

-Autonomous mobile robot arms can take on repetitive actions, such as sorting and labelling, packing or moving items along a production line, without health risks.
+Autonomous mobile robot arms can perform repetitive actions, such as sorting and labelling, packing, or moving items along a production line, without posing health risks.

 Drones with photography or videography technology can also send visual alerts or supporting information to the WMS.